 This year, Senator Vicente “Tito” Sotto III is seeking to repeal RA 9346 with Senate Bill 2080.
 His reason: the rising incidence of heinous crimes in the Philippines.
 In press interviews last January 30, 2014, President Noynoy Aquino maintains his belief that death penalty is not the only solution against criminality.
 As an alternative, President Aquino believes the judicial system needs further strengthening.

-I personally believe the death penalty can be effective as a crime deterrent if our system is efficient.
-But in the Philippines, the prevailing framework is patron politics or palakasan.
 The rich and powerful may have all the means to escape and defy death.
 The poor and oppressed may not.
 I am merely cautious.
 If the suspect is really guilty and deserving, the death penalty is a bittersweet justice for the victims.
 If the suspect was innocent all along, we may have no way of knowing the truth if we have a corrupt system.

 Justice is elusive.
 But it is not an imaginary concept and I pray it shall prevail.
 May the Filipino people help your family find your killers.
 I shall never forget.